 4. Anti bribery procedures

-Our procedures are based on six principles:
+The Council’s procedures are based on six principles:

-We have procedures in place to prevent bribery by people associated with it.
+The Council has procedures in place to prevent bribery by people associated with it.
 These are proportionate to the bribery risks faced by the Council and to the nature, scale and complexity of the Council’s activities.
 They are also clear, practical, accessible, effectively implemented and enforced.

 Top level commitment